 - Deepsea Ritualist; this tidesage has started to more fully embrace the void, with Unending Darkness (interruptible) causing increasing party-wide damage.
 On Heroic and Mythic, be careful not to damage eachother with Void Seed.
 Only the victims can see their circles.

 - Abyss Dweller; Strong in a group.
 Kill all of these before Lash (interruptible) stacks too high.
+Buy some time with Leg Sweep if you need to.

 - Colossal Tentacle; another Reveal Darkness enemy.
 Colossal Slam HURTS.